libstorage/libstoragemgmt-doc/doc/c_api_user_guide.md

 * [Appendix.A.
 Asynchronous Job Control][aa]
 * [Appendix.B.
 Bit Map][ab]
 * [Appendix.C.
 Misc Functions and Structures][ac]
 * [Appendix.D.
-Exceptions -- `lsm_error`][ad]
+Errors -- `lsm_error`][ad]

-This document provides detail information about how to use LibStorageMgmt C API for storage system management and assuming you have read the [LibStorageMgmt User Guide][1].
+This document provides detail information about how to use LibStorageMgmt C API for storage system management and assumes you have read the [LibStorageMgmt User Guide][1].

-The sample C code could be found at git repo [client_example.c][2].
+The sample C code can be found at git repository [client_example.c][2].

-To libstoragemgmt in your project:
+To use LibStorageMgmt in your project:

 * Install `libstoragemgmt-devel` package.